mjmeli/whodecidesfood-api/README.md

 # whodecidesfood-api
 [![Build Status](https://travis-ci.org/mjmeli/whodecidesfood-api.svg?branch=master)](https://travis-ci.org/mjmeli/whodecidesfood-api)

-REST API for application.
-README work-in-progress.
-API documentation coming soon.
+REST API for the WhoDecidesFood application.
+This is a Ruby on Rails application designed to be used as a REST API and the server for the static front-end content.

+See the [https://github.com/mjmeli/whodecidesfood-app](whodecidesfood-app) repo for the front-end.

 ## Team
 * Michael Meli